Friday, January 1, 2021

 Figure 31 (transposed score; trumpet in Bb)

 Examples of these 'modulatory' comma changes can be found in Sommarberg, i glömska for violin, viola, and trumpet.
 In this piece, modulations back and forth between the D Ionian mode ["1/1", "9/8", "5/4", "4/3", "3/2", "5/3", "15/8"] and B- Aeolian mode ["5/3", "15/8", "1/1", "10/9", "5/4", "4/3", "3/2"] often occurs.
 The only difference between these scales is the change of the pitch class E from "9/8" to "10/9".
 An excerpt of a modulatory passage is given in Figure 31.
 In measure 127, the music is clearly in D Ionian but modulates throughout the phrase to land in B- Aeolian in m.
 136. Notice how the E changed to E- (tunable as a 5/3 to G and 4/3 to B-) in m.
 135 to establish this.
 In m.
 139, the phrase starts a modulation back to D, and this is achieved precisely by changing the E- back to E (tunable as a 9:4 to D) in measure 140.
 Throughout this passage, the alterations between E- and E make this modulation between B Aeolian and D Ionian perceivable both in terms of a shift in modal center as well as in a shift in affective quality.
 If the music had been in ET, the modulation aspect of this passage would not have been registered since it is, after all, possible for diatonic Western music to end the middle of a phrase on the sixth scale degree without necessarily implying full-fledged modulation to the relative minor mode.
 In JI, however, such modulations arise as impactful.
-Furthermore, if the passage had appeared in a free style environment, such comma changes would be so common as to dilute the modulatory effect.
+Yet, if the passage had appeared in a free style environment, such comma changes would be so common as to dilute the modulatory effect.
 In this loose style context, however, one can really perceive these subtle modulations.
 The pitch changes that clarify them (such as E to E-) stand out as meaningful to the listener.

 Figure 32